 As usual other districts, the collector is the chief functionary of the State Government and is the chief coordinating authority at the district level.

-: Gwalior is the nearest airport to Tikamgarh.
+By Air: Gwalior is the nearest airport to Tikamgarh.

-: Nearest railhead lies at Jhansi, lying on Delhi-Mumbai and Delhi-Jhansi main lines.
+By Rail: Nearest railhead lies at Jhansi, lying on Delhi-Mumbai and Delhi-Jhansi main lines.

-: There are regular bus services connected to Orchha.
+By Road: There are regular bus services connected to Orchha.

 Tikamgarh district has divided into six tehsils.
 Mainly grouped into three subdivisions of Tikamgarh, Niwari and Jatara.
 The Tikamgarh subdivision compreises Tikamgarh and Baldeogarh tehsils, Niwari subdivision comprises Niwari and Prithvipur tehsils, Jatara subdivision comprises Jatara and Palera tehsils.